-The Group undertakes certain operating transactions in foreign currencies and the bank balances of the proceeds from the global offering denominated in foreign currencies, which expose the Group to foreign currency risk.
+The Group undertakes certain operating transactions in foreign currencies, which expose the Group to foreign currency risk.
 The Group does not use any derivative contracts to hedge against its exposure to currency risk.
 The management manages its currency risk by closely monitoring the movement of the foreign currency rates and considering hedging significant foreign currency exposure should the need arise.